sandhyaparna/Data-Science/ML Algorithms/Supevised/Regression.md

 ### Maximum Likelihood Estimation (MLE)
 * MLE is used to find estimators that minimizes the likelihood function
+* Maximum likelihood estimation is a method that determines values for the parameters of a model.
+The parameter values are found such that they maximise the likelihood that the process described by the model produced the data that were actually observed.
+The parameter values that we find are called the maximum likelihood estimates (MLE).
+* When is least squares minimisation the same as maximum likelihood estimation?
+Least squares minimisation is another common method for estimating parameter values for a model in machine learning.
+It turns out that when the model is assumed to be Gaussian as in the examples above, the MLE estimates are equivalent to the least squares method.

 ### Gradient Descent Algorithm
 https://www.coursera.org/learn/launching-machine-learning/lecture/EuGsr/gradient-descent